visserle/AnkiOps/README.md

 ## Features

-- Fully round-trip, bidirectional sync that handles cards identites, moves, deletions, drifts, and conflicts.
+- Fully round-trip, bidirectional sync that handles note identities, moves, deletions, drifts, and conflicts.
 - Support for Base (Q&A) and Cloze notes using DeckOps templates
 - Markdown support with nearly all features (including syntax-highlighted code blocks, supported on desktop and mobile)
 - Built-in Git integration with autocommit for tracking all changes
 - Image support via VS Code where images are directly copied into your Anki media folder (automatically set up)
 - Simple CLI interface: after initialization, only two commands are needed for daily use

+> **Note:** DeckOps only syncs the `DeckOpsQA` and `DeckOpsCloze` note types.
+Other note types will not be synced.

 ## Getting Started